MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-offline-mobile-app.md

 ## [Unified Interface app](#tab/vCurrent)

-Downloading the offline data can take some time. aYou can check the download progress and status from the header of the app.
+Downloading the offline data can take some time.
+You can check the download progress and status from the header of the app.

 > [!div class="mx-imgBorder"]
 > ![Devices with the Field Service (Dynamics 365) mobile app, showing the offline status.](./media/mobile-2020-offline-downloading2.png)